Operatic Cylinders from the Getty Collection

 Early operatic recordings have been one of the passions of composer and collector Gordon Getty.
-Donated to the UCSB Libraries in 2009, his collection of notable cylinder recordings contains many significant rarities, including one of Caruso's three cylinders recorded for Pathé.
+Donated to the UCSB Library in 2009, his collection of notable cylinder recordings contains many significant rarities, including one of Caruso's three cylinders recorded for Pathé

 The collection has been digitized and a selection of Mr. Gettty's Pathé and Edison operatic cylinders is presented here.
-This cylinder radio program focuses on three groups of cylinders, five early Anglo-Italian Commerce Company (AICC) cylinders issued by Pathé and two groups of Edison cylinders, four from the 2-minute "Grand Opera" series and three later Blue Amberol operatic recordings.
+This cylinder radio program focuses on three groups of cylinders, five early Anglo-Italian Commerce Company (AICC) cylinders issued by Pathé, and two groups of Edison cylinders, four from the two-minute "Grand Opera" series and three later Blue Amberol operatic recordings.

 Anglo-Italian Commerce Company/Pathé Salon Cylinder: Il barbiere di Siviglia.
 Se il mio nome / Gioacchino Rossini.
 Alfredo Tedeschi.
 Cylindres Pathé: 84103.
 1902 or 1903.
 (Larger version or rim detail)